Evaluation trees for proposition algebra: Conclusions

 \section{Conclusions}

 In~\cite{BP10} we introduced proposition algebra using Hoare's conditional $x\lef y\rig z$ and the constants $\tr$ and $\fa$.
-We defined a number of varieties of so-called \emph{valuation algebras} in order to capture different semantics for the evaluation of conditional statements, and provided axiomatizations for the resulting valuation congruences: $\CP$ (four axioms) characterizes the least identifying valuation congruence we consider, and the extension $\CPmem$ (one extra axiom) characterizes the most identifying valuation congruence below propositional logic, while static valuation congruence, axiomatized by adding the simple axiom $\fa\lef x\rig\fa=\fa$ to $\CPmem$, can be seen as a characterization of propositional logic.
+We defined a number of varieties of so-called \emph{valuation algebras} in order to capture different semantics for the evaluation of conditional statements, and provided axiomatizations for the resulting valuation congruences: $\CP$ (four axioms) characterizes the least identifying valuation congruence we consider, and the extension $\CPmem$ (one extra axiom) characterizes the most identifying valuation congruence below ``sequential propositional logic'' (SPL), while static valuation congruence, axiomatized by adding the simple axiom $\fa\lef x\rig\fa=\fa$ to $\CPmem$, can be seen as a characterization of SPL.
 In~\cite{HMA,BP12a} we introduced an alternative valuation semantics for proposition algebra in the form of \emph{Hoare-McCarthy algebras} (HMA's) that is more elegant than the semantical framework provided in~\cite{BP10}: HMA-based semantics has the advantage that one can define a valuation congruence without first defining the valuation \emph{equivalence} it is contained in.

-In this paper, we use Staudt's evaluation trees~\cite{Daan} to define free valuation congruence as the relation $=_\fr$ (see Section~\ref{sec:free}), and this appears to be a relatively simple and stand-alone exercise, resulting in a semantics that is elegant and much simpler than HMA-based semantics~\cite{HMA,BP12a} and the semantics defined in~\cite{BP10}.
+In this paper, we use Staudt's evaluation trees~\cite{Daan} to define free valuation congruence as the relation $=_\fr$ (\S\ref{sec:free}), and this appears to be a relatively simple and stand-alone exercise, resulting in a semantics that is elegant and much simpler than HMA-based semantics~\cite{HMA,BP12a} and the semantics defined in~\cite{BP10}.
 By Theorem~\ref{thm:1}, $=_\fr$ coincides with ``free valuation congruence as defined in~\cite{BP10}'' because both relations are axiomatized by $\CP$ (see \cite[Thm.4.4 and Thm.6.2]{BP10}).
-The advantage of ``evaluation tree semantics'' is that for a given conditional statement $P$, the evaluation tree $se(P)$ determines all relevant evaluations, so $P=_\fr Q$ is determined by evaluation trees that contain no more atoms than those that occur in $P$ and $Q$, which corresponds to the use of truth tables in propositional logic.
+The advantage of ``evaluation tree semantics'' is that for a given conditional statement $P$, the evaluation tree $se(P)$ determines all relevant evaluations, so $P=_\fr Q$ is determined by evaluation trees that contain no more atoms than those that occur in $P$ and $Q$; this is comparable to how truth tables can be used in the setting of propositional logic.